flowground/amazonaws-com-datasync-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateTask
-### <p>Creates a task.
+<blockquote><p>Creates a task.
 A task is a set of two locations (source and destination) and a set of default <code>OverrideOptions</code> that you use to control the behavior of a task.
 If you don't specify default values for <code>Options</code> when you create a task, AWS DataSync populates them with safe service defaults.</p> <p>When you initially create a task, it enters the INITIALIZING status and then the CREATING status.
 In CREATING status, AWS DataSync attempts to mount the source Network File System (NFS) location.
 The task transitions to the AVAILABLE status without waiting for the destination location to mount.
 Instead, AWS DataSync mounts a destination before every task execution and then unmounts it after every task execution. </p> <p>If an agent that is associated with a source (NFS) location goes offline, the task transitions to the UNAVAILABLE status.
 If the status of the task remains in the CREATING status for more than a few minutes, it means that your agent might be having trouble mounting the source NFS file system.
 Check the task's <code>ErrorCode</code> and <code>ErrorDetail</code>.
-Mount issues are often caused by either a misconfigured firewall or a mistyped NFS server host name.</p>
+Mount issues are often caused by either a misconfigured firewall or a mistyped NFS server host name.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_